Learn To Shape Your Own Musical Voice

 What should I bring for my consultation lesson?

-You should bring one or two major pieces which show the level you are currently at.
+For intermediate or advanced players, you should bring one or two major pieces which show the level you are currently at.
 These need to be pieces which you have already reached a basic level of fluency with, and ideally pieces you have performed from start to finish (even if that’s just in the lesson with your teacher).
 Try to choose pieces which you really enjoy playing and which you feel confident with.
 I will need to be informed in advance what pieces you will be playing, and you will need to provide a digital copy of the score well in advance of the lesson.